DopplerUniversity/yodaspeak/docs/deploying-render.md

 1. Click on the **Environment** tab
 2. Create a new variable with key name `DOPPLER_TOKEN` and the value being the service token you copied earlier
 3. Click **Save Changes**

+## Deploy your site using Doppler for configuration

-4. To apply this configuation change, manually trigger a new deploy by clicking **Manual Deploy**, selecting **Clear build cache and deploy**
+The final step is to apply these changes by triggering a **Manual Deploy**, selecting **Clear build cache and deploy**.
+This manual deploy is required as Render does not automatically re-deploy your application when the environment variables change.

 ## Viewing your deployed site

-If everything is configured properly, you should be able to now see your site working at the URL provided by Render.
+Once the manual deploy has completed, you should now be able to access the YodaSpeak application at the Render provided URL.